AliHaiderAhmad001/Transformer-from-Scratch-with-Tensorflow/README.md

         }
         return config
 ```

+By gradually increasing the learning rate during the warmup phase, the model can effectively explore the search space, adapt better to the training data, and ultimately converge to a more optimal solution.
+Once the warmup phase is completed, the learning rate follows its regular schedule, which may involve decay or a fixed rate, for the remaining training iterations.

 Next, we are required to specify the loss metric and accuracy metric for the training process.
 In this particular model, an additional step is needed where a mask is applied to the output.
 This mask ensures that the loss and accuracy calculations are performed only on the non-padding elements, disregarding any padded values.
 To accomplish this, we can refer to the implementation provided in TensorFlow's tutorial on Neural machine translation with a Transformer and Keras and adapt it for our model.